bbargar/ECON498_midterm/README.md

 | new_html_files_cgecko | contains the first 200 files from html_files_cgecko |
 | parsed_files_cgecko | contains dataset `coingecko_midterm3_dataset.csv` |

+Each dataset contains unique information to the files that were parsed.
+The information that was consistently found between both datasets are as follows:
+- `price`: currency price for coinmarketcap
+- `current_price`: currency price for coingecko
+- `name`: currency name for both websites
+- `symbol`: currency symbol for both websites
+- `logo`: currency logo for coinmarketcap
+- `image`: currency logo for coingecko
+- `marketcap`: marketcap for coinmarketcap
+- `market_cap`: marketcap for coingecko
+- `24hr`: price change over 24hrs for coinmarketcap
+- `price_change_24h`: price change over 24hrs for coingecko

 # Imperfections